Managing HPE Zerto Software: Setup, Protection, and Recovery

 • Disaster recovery in the cloud

-• Why Zerto for native cloud workloads
+• Why HPE Zerto for native cloud workloads

-• Zerto for Azure architectures: multiregion
+• HPE Zerto or Azure architectures: multiregion

-• Zerto in-cloud for AWS
+• HPE Zerto in-cloud for AWS

 • Global disaster recovery

-Module 8: Zerto Journal
+Module 8: HPE Zerto Software Journal

 • Journal-based recovery